“If you fail to plan, you are planning to fail” – Benjamin Franklin

 Why do I need to make changes to my plan?

 “The secret to change is to focus all of your energy, not on fighting the old, but on building the new.” – Socrates

-Simply put, if you performed well in 2017 and produced ‘measurable’ results, creating a 2018 strategy is going to be a breeze!
+Simply put, if you performed well previously and produced ‘measurable’ results, creating a new strategy is going to be a breeze!
 If not, start the process with an overall focus on goal setting.
 By now, you’ve analyzed your data from the previous year and discovered opportunities for improvement.
 Begin by asking yourself some probing questions: